CuckooWang/iCMod/README.md

 ### PhosNormByPro.java
 The intensities of p-sites were normalized by the intensities of their corresponding proteins.
 ### GetFasta.java
-To generate the FASTA files for the prediction of site-specific kinase-substrate relations (ssKSRs) by GPS 2.1.
+To generate the FASTA files for the prediction of site-specific kinase-substrate relations (ssKSRs) by GPS 2.1 (Release 2.1.2, http://gps.biocuckoo.org/download.php).
 ### MetaCycleRun.R
 The code calls MetaCycle, an integrative R package that incorporated three computational programs including ARSER, JTK_CYCLE and Lomb-Scargle, for the detection of circadian oscillations at different levels.
 ### CalCricadianSiteKa.java